tkdailey11/fakeify/locales.md

 ## Adding locale

-Create locale folder in [src/providers](https://github.com/boo1ean/casual/blob/master/src/providers)
+Create locale folder in [src/providers](https://github.com/tkdailey11/fakeify/blob/master/src/providers)

-Add locale to locales list [src/casual.js](https://github.com/boo1ean/casual/blob/master/src/casual.js#L53-L56)
+Add locale to locales list [src/fakeify.js](https://github.com/tkdailey11/fakeify/blob/master/src/fakeify.js#L53-L56)

 Create specific providers inside of locale folder, it should have same name as base provider.

 Locale-specific provider will be extended from base provider and will have all its properties.

-Keep in mind that all provider methods will be bound to the casual object, so you can use other generators for your generator:
+Keep in mind that all provider methods will be bound to the fakeify object, so you can use other generators for your generator:

 ```javascript
 provider = {